solo-io/gloo/docs/content/guides/traffic_management/destination_types/ec2_upstream/_index.md

   --secret-key [aws_secret_access_key]
 ```

-### Create a role for Gloo to assume on behalf of your Upstreams
+### Create a role for Gloo Edge to assume on behalf of your Upstreams

-- For additional control over Gloo's access to your resources and as an additional filter on your EC2 Upstream's list of
+- For additional control over Gloo Edge's access to your resources and as an additional filter on your EC2 Upstream's list of
 available instances it is recommended that you credential your Upstreams with a low-access user account that has the
 ability to assume the specific role it requires.
-- When you provide both a secret ref and a Role ARN to your Upstream, Gloo will call the AWS API with credentials
+- When you provide both a secret ref and a Role ARN to your Upstream, Gloo Edge will call the AWS API with credentials
 composed from the user account associated with the secret and the provided role (via the AssumeRole feature).

 #### Create a role